by Kathleen Sheard

 A kiln-formed “oil spill” will incorporate vague skeletal images of a gull, dolphin and a ghost crab and/or other ocean wildlife that are also being destroyed by the same forces.
 The tracks will highlight the intentional destruction of a “marked” sea turtle nest by four wheeler beach traffic.

-I have begun the physical manifestation of a vision I have had for over 38 years.
+This sculpture is the physical manifestation of a vision I have had for over 38 years.
 A new and larger process.
 A passion that continues.
 To persevere to move forward and embrace change – a constant in life.

 - Mother Loggerhead Sea Turtle – interlocking cast glass sections – estimated overall size – 34″x22″8″ (8 or more sections)